"I usually have no idea what I'm doing. Actually, I always have no idea what I'm doing."

 Gone Horribly Wrong: Derek bit him; but instead of becoming a werewolf, his body rejected the bite and he became a reptilian like creature, the Kanima.

-Hidden Depths: Despite his Jerk Jock status, he's very much the Only Sane Man at the start, and the only person the least bit curious about all the weird things happening to Scott.
+Hidden Depths: Despite his Jerk Jock status, he's very much the Only Sane Man at the start, and the only person not already in the loop who is the least bit curious about all the weird things happening to Scott.

 I Just Want to Be Special: Much of his aggression towards Scott in Season 1 is because of Scott stealing his 'star' status, which makes him fall apart psychologically.
 Derek accidentally mind-whammying him while poisoned doesn't help.

-Ice King: Jackson is very arrogant, cold, cocky and generally unfriendly.
+Ice Queen: Jackson is very arrogant, cold, cocky and generally unfriendly.

-Jerk Jock: Jackson is the epitome of jerk who's specialty is being a good athlete.
-Jackson is an athlete who is cocky, arrogant and thinks he's better than everyone else.
-Jackson likes to be the star on the lacrosse field and doesn't take lightly to any competition.
-Since Scott gained his abilities, Jackson has become very jealous of him and the rivalry between the two has heated up even more than before.
-Jackson is the opposite of Scott, who is a Lovable Jock.
+Jerk Jock: Jackson is the epitome of jerk whose specialty is being a good athlete: cocky, arrogant and thinks he's better than everyone else.
+He likes to be the star on the lacrosse field and doesn't take lightly to any competition.
+When Scott gains werewolf abilities, Jackson becomes very jealous of him, and the rivalry between the two has heats up even more than before.

 Jerk with a Heart of Gold: He does care about his friends, and isn't in any way bothered by the fact that his best friend is gay.